Lithium Extraction Methods

 A Sustainable Lithium Solution with a Powerful Business Case

-At Lithium Harvest, sustainability is not just about reducing environmental impact but also about delivering a commercially viable, scalable, and high-yield lithium extraction solution.
+At Lithium Harvest, sustainability is about more than reducing environmental impact - it's about delivering a commercially viable, scalable, and high-yield lithium extraction solution.

-By leveraging produced water from oil & gas operations or geothermal brine, we offer a low-cost, high-efficiency alternative that outperforms traditional lithium extraction methods both financially and operationally.
+By leveraging produced water from oil and gas operations or geothermal brine, we offer a low-cost, high-efficiency alternative that outperforms traditional lithium extraction methods both financially and operationally.

 Lower Capital Costs, Higher Returns

-• No need for costly land acquisition – Our modular plants integrate directly into existing oil & gas infrastructure.
+• No need for costly land acquisition –our modular plants integrate directly into existing oil and gas infrastructure.

-• No drilling permits required – Unlike traditional lithium projects requiring extensive permitting, our solution bypasses new drilling.
+• No drilling permits are required – unlike traditional lithium projects that require extensive permitting, our solution bypasses new drilling.

-• Minimal upfront investment – Our streamlined approach reduces CapEx (up to 70% lower), allowing for faster and more cost-effective project deployment.
+• Minimal upfront investment – our streamlined approach reduces CapEx by up to 70%, allowing for faster and more cost-effective project deployment.

 Unmatched Operational Efficiency